Dynamical Tidal Response of Schwarzschild Black Holes: Scalar dynamical response running

-The same conclusion is trivially true for the second integral in~\eqref{eq:psi2GreenInt-2}, since both $P_\ell(y)$ and $W_{\ell-1}(y)$ are polynomials in $(y-1)$.
+From this expression, we can now make the following consideration.
+As noted before for the first integral, we argue that the same conclusion is trivially true for the second integral in~\eqref{eq:psi2GreenInt-2}, since both $P_\ell(y)$ and $W_{\ell-1}(y)$ are polynomials in $(y-1)$.
 Therefore, there is no $\log(x)/x^{\ell+1}$ type of term resulting from the first integral in \eqref{eq:psi2GreenInt}.
 Let us then focus on the second integral in~\eqref{eq:psi2GreenInt}:

 Using the series representation~\eqref{Pell} of the Legendre polynomials, the only term of the sum~\eqref{Pell} that can generate a logarithm in ~\eqref{eq:psi2GreenExplicit-2} is the one with the $a_0$ coefficient.
 All the other terms in the series produce just polynomials in $x$ after integration.
 Explicitly,